umarhassan-mitodl/8.13-14-fall-2016/content/pages/instructor-insights/_index.md

 I was also very fortunate to have some really driven students in my class.
 One student’s lab partner left the class during the first half of the semester.
 I volunteered to help her by filling the role of a partner.
 While working with her on one of the experiments, I got very curious myself, and ended up writing a detailed simulation with graphic visualization for the experiment!
 We tested the simulation extensively with the experimental data.
 After making serval updates to the code I had written, we were able to get excellent agreement between the simulation and the data.
 This was exciting, because it was unprecedented.

 I also supported another student in making similar simulations.
 This student was so curious and dedicated that I decided to continue working with him even after Junior Lab.
 Since he was working in the same field of particle physics and found my research at the Center for Theoretical Physics exciting, I realized we would make a great team.
-I asked my advisor to let him work with us on one of our research projects, and since then, he's been working with me through the MIT {{% resource_link "5f9abd71-f191-4620-9941-eca85da9eb81" "Undergraduate Research Opportunities Program" %}}.
+I asked my advisor to let him work with us on one of our research projects, and since then, he's been working with me through the MIT [Undergraduate Research Opportunities Program](https://urop.mit.edu/).

 We have come a long way since he joined and we plan to finish this project with a publication, on which this student will be a co-author.
 In fact, it’s now his thesis topic!